chelsea6502/BeebEater/README.md

 If you want to make modifications to the code, you’ll need to assemble a new ROM using VASM.
 Use the following VASM flags to generate a new ROM:

 `/PATH/TO/vasm/vasm6502_oldstyle -Fbin -dotdir ./BeebEater.asm -c02 -o ./BeebEaterNew.rom`

-# Future plans

-Here's my rough plan for future versions:
- * v0.4 - LCD display (see "LCD" branch if you're impatient)
- * v1.0 - Official final release: Bug fixes, code cleanups, optimisations.
- * v1.1 - SAVE/LOAD contents of RAM into ROM

-Feel free to suggest any other ideas to me.
-Note that I want to contain it to just the hardware that Ben Eater covers on his YouTube channel.

 # Special Thanks to…
  * **Ben Eater** - For inspiring me to get into computer hardware as a hobby!